rmonnier9/tellai/packages/plugins/wordpress/readme.txt

 The AI Agent that Grows Your Organic Traffic.

 Think of Lovarank as your content team that never sleeps.
 It writes and publishes SEO-focused blog posts that help your WordPress site grow.
 You don’t have to come up with ideas, write drafts, or plan schedules.
 Everything runs automatically in the background.

-The plugin may add external links or small credits on your site.

 It also connects securely to your WordPress posts through an API for content review and optimization inside the Lovarank app.